ansys/pyansys-geometry/doc/source/getting_started/docker/common_docker.rst

 Other important information to keep in mind:

-* The **host**: this is the machine that will host the Geometry Service.
-It will typically be on ``localhost`` but bare in mind that if you are deploying the service in a remote machine, you will need to pass in this machine's host IP when connecting.
-By default, PyAnsys Geometry will assume it is on ``localhost``.
+* The **host**: this is the machine that hosts the Geometry Service.
+It is typically be on ``localhost`` but bare in mind that if you are deploying the service in a remote machine, you need to pass in this machine's host IP when connecting.
+By default, PyAnsys Geometry assumes it is on ``localhost``.

-* The **port**: this is the port that will expose the Geometry Service on the host machine.
+* The **port**: this is the port that exposes the Geometry Service on the host machine.
 Its value is assumed to be ``50051``, but users can deploy the service on their preferred port.

 Prior to using the PyAnsys Geometry launcher to launch the Geometry service, you must define